Tons of ElementsReal Drag and DropFullscreen OptionUndo/Redo functionallity

 Ralph J. Barron, Jr. Scholarship Funds

 For the purposes of this fund, a scholarship means a financial award to help a student of a bona fide academic institution continue (proactive) his/her studies in the field of health care administration.
-A grant means a financial award to an individual to underwrite the cost of furthering his/her knowledge in the profession of health care administration.
-This distinction is made to allow for funding of knowledge enhancing projects that are not part of traditional academic programs, e.g. seminars, conferences, research activities, etc. The award can be for work already completed (retroactive) or for purposes that well be implemented 3-6 months in the future (proactive).
+A grant means a financial award to an individual to underwrite the costs of furthering his/her knowledge in the profession of health care administration.
+This distinction is made to allow for funding of knowledge enhancing projects that are not part of traditional academic programs, e.g. seminars, conferences, research activities, etc. The award can be for work already completed (retroactive) or for purposes that will be implemented 3-6 months in the future (proactive).

 Contact the American College Of Healthcare Administrators, New York Chapter